brevzin/cpp_proposals/2996_reflection/reflection.md

   - a class type with a consteval-only base class type or consteval-only non-static data member type.

 An object of consteval-only type shall either end its lifetime during the evaluation of a manifestly constant-evaluated expression or conversion ([expr.const]{.sref}), or be a constexpr variable that is not odr-used ([basic.def.odr]{.sref}).

+[*]{.pnum} Consteval-only types may not be used to declare a static data member of a class having module or external linkage.
+Furthermore, specializations of a class template having a non-type template argument of consteval-only type may not be used to declare a static data member of a class having module or external linkage.

 :::
 :::